Find out about the A2JBC APPROACH

 Implicit in the concept of the Triple Aim is the importance of measuring all three elements to understand whether and how the goal of access to justice is achieved.

-As a step toward aligning justice system stakeholders around a common approach to access to justice measurement, A2JBC has developed an A2J Measurement Framework [PDF].
+As a step toward aligning justice system stakeholders around a common approach to access to justice measurement, A2JBC has developed an A2J Measurement Framework [PDF] and User Guide [PDF].
 This framework serves two complementary purposes:

 - It provides an overall measurement framework to monitor the experience of the population (and sub-populations) in accessing the justice system and provides evidence of the value (costs and benefits) of improved access to justice; and